Language Model

 -

-My preferred provider or model isn't listedIf you want to use a provider or model that isn't built-in to the Language Model core component, you can replace this component with any additional language model.
+My preferred provider or model isn't listedIf you want to use a provider or model that isn't built-in to Langflow's global Models, you can replace the Language Model component with any additional language model component.

 Browse Bundles or Search for your preferred provider to find additional language models.